 Not yet, after someone misses court, the bond is considered “forfeited” and the defendant will have a warrant for his or her arrest.
 If the defendant does not show up to court for 180 days after the bond is forfeited then the bond will be cashed.

 Call us so we can fix it!
 (866) 377-6080

 Usually someone misses court for a legitimate reason which is why we offer reinstatement letters.
 Upon missing court there will be a warrant for your arrest and your bail is considered “forfeited”.
 Usually a person can either call or show up in person to the courthouse and get back on the court calendar.
 BEFORE YOU GO TO COURT, PICK UP A REINSTATEMENT LETTER from us.
 This tells the court that we still want to support you on the bail bond and we agree that the bond we posted on your behalf is still good.

 If you missed court and the judge issued a bench warrant, then YES.
 Until you personally appear before the judge, you will still have a warrant for your arrest.
 After your appearance, the warrant may be lifted and you will be back on the right track.
 REMEMBER, if you bailed through BailSmart then pick up a re-instatement letter from an office to inform the courts your bail bond is still good with us.

 Get Help Now - Bail Agents 24/7

-Call us via phone, request a call back or if you already know the bail amount get released even faster with our quick pay simple checkout form below.
+Call us, request a callback, or, if you already know the bail amount, get released even faster with our quick-pay simple checkout form below.